datastructures-js/linked-list/DoublyLinkedList.md

 ```

 ### remove
 Removes a given node from the list.
-This can be done by remembering the references of the inserted nodes in the application that uses the doubly linked list, then call this function to remove any existing node in O(1) runtime.
+This can be done by remembering the reference of the inserted node, then call this function to remove that node in O(1) runtime.

 ```js
 const memoizedNode = doublyLinkedList.insertAt(2, 10);